Below-shot-noise capacity in phase estimation using nonlinear interferometers: Comparison of Yurke and Mandel setups in the high-gain regime

 We compare this optimal phase uncertainty to that of the Yurke configuration in Fig.~\ref{fig:comparison}.
-For unbalanced loss, the phase uncertainty of the Yurke setup saturates, whereas the Mandel setup always displays shot-noise scaling and surpasses the Yurke sensitivity at sufficiently high photon numbers.
-Even for balanced loss, the Yurke interferometer does not exhibit Heisenberg scaling for this range of parameters, providing at best only a fourfold improvement compared to the Mandel configuration.
+For unbalanced loss, the phase uncertainty of the Yurke setup saturates, whereas the Mandel setup always displays shot-noise scaling in the probing photon number and surpasses the Yurke sensitivity at sufficiently high photon numbers.
+Even for balanced loss, the Yurke interferometer does not exhibit Heisenberg scaling for this range of parameters, providing at best only a fourfold improvement compared to the Mandel configuration because of the loss-dependent prefactors in the asymptotic scaling.
 Since perfectly balanced loss is unlikely, the Mandel setup appears advantageous in high-gain quantum imaging.